jlouiss/100-days-of-code/log.md

 **Thoughts**: It was all perfect until the very last moment when I broke all the CSS.
 Frustrating, but tomorrow I will fix it.

+### Day 8: June 21, 2018
+**Today's Progress**: I finally finished the survey page!

+**Thoughts**: It is satisfying to finishe something you started.
+I should start finishing things I once started and never finished.